Penta Water: Claims

-Criticism and challenge
+Legal challenge

 A 2003 US class action lawsuit, led by San Diego lawyer Stephen Morris, against Penta Water on the grounds of false advertising and unfair business practice, resulted in the company no longer being allowed to claim the water has health benefits.

 In response to the lawsuit, the makers of Penta said that scientists from UC San Diego as well as the Scripps Research Institute "had confirmed the health benefits of their water".

-Morris said that he contacted one scientist who was listed as a collaborator on the study and "she told him she disagreed with the study’s conclusions and wanted her name removed from it."
+Morris said that he contacted one scientist who was listed as a collaborator on the study and "she told him she disagreed with the study's conclusions and wanted her name removed from it."

 In 2016, San Diego news radio station KPBS contacted UC San Diego chemistry professor Andy Kummel, who coauthored the report on Penta Water's claims.
 They concluded that Penta Water's claims were "not only wrong, but absurd".

 In March 2005 a public complaint was filed with the Advertising Standards Authority in the United Kingdom regarding a promotional leaflet on the qualities of Penta Water.
 The leaflet claimed that "it's no ordinary water" and that the water is "ultra-purified", "restructured", and can provide the consumer with something called "bio-hydration".
 The leaflet claimed this process, which was granted a patent for a 13 step water purification process by The US Patent Office, was proven at UC San Diego, Moscow University, and again proven by the General Physic Institute.
 The complaint alleged that the leaflet implied the product contained health benefits beyond those of plain water, and that it claimed water was "restructured", which the complainant did not believe was possible.